Staff from across the Wildlife Trust walked in solidarity with the climate strikers on 20 September

 Dr Andrew Bladon tells us about his innovative project to assess the impacts of climate change on butterfly species living on some of the Trusts most important reserves

-Our CEO considers the threat of climate-driven extinction and how the new and growing protest groups could complement our work.
+Our CEO considers the threat of climate-driven extinction and how the new and growing protest groups overlap with and complement our work

 The evidence is unequivocal and stark: global warming and climate change are here to stay - and, as Sir David Attenborough told the UN Climate Summit in Poland, we have to take action

 In his second blog on the subject, our Chief Executive Brian Eversham discusses the long-term effects the long hot summer could have on our wildlife.

 With Britain experiencing a sustained heatwave, our Chief Executive, Brian Eversham, looks at the effect warm summers have on Britain's insect populations.

 Should we be amazed to see spring-like weather in winter?
 Not if we've been following the science, says Brian Eversham

 Exploring the many species of slug which have arrived, or become much more abundant and widespread, in Britain in the last century.